-“The demonstration is a major step forward for achieving large scale distributed entanglement,” said Dr. Sara Gamble, co-manager of the Army program supporting the research.
-“The quality of the entanglement after traveling through fiber is also high enough at the other end to meet some of the requirements for some of the most difficult quantum networking applications.”
+“The demonstration is a major step forward for achieving large-scale distributed entanglement,” said Dr. Sara Gamble, co-manager of the Army program supporting the research.
+“The quality of the entanglement after traveling through the fiber is also high enough at the other end to meet some of the requirements for some of the most difficult quantum networking applications.”

 The research team started the experiment with a calcium atom trapped in an ion trap.
 Using laser beams, the researchers wrote a quantum state onto the ion and simultaneously excited it to emit a photon in which quantum information is stored.
 As a result, the quantum states of the atom and the light particle were entangled.

 The challenge is to transmit the photon over fiber optic cables.

 “The photon emitted by the calcium ion has a wavelength of 854 nanometers and is quickly absorbed by the optical fiber,” Lanyon said.

 His team therefore initially sent the light particle through a nonlinear crystal illuminated by a strong laser.
 The photon wavelength was converted to the optimal value for long-distance travel — the current telecommunications standard wavelength of 1,550 nanometers.